 Configuring QoS.

-Receiving Reports about the condition of the uderlying network.
+Receiving Reports about the condition of the underlying network.

 Partially implemented in Rel-1 (see note 1).

 NOTE 1: Rel-1 covers: Location, Charging and billing services, Configuration and management of devices, Device information and profiles, Triggering.

 OSR-045a: The oneM2M System shall be able to receive and utilize information provided by the Underlying Network about when an M2M Device can be reached.